-If a student would like to appeal a decision rendered on a petition, the student must first meet with their Academic Advisor.
-After doing so, the student may submit an AAB Intention to Appeal to the Office of the Registrar.
+If a student would like to appeal a decision rendered on a petition, the student must first consult with their Academic Advisor.
+After doing so, the student may submit an AAB Intention to Appeal (PDF) to the Office of the Registrar.
 Relevant documentation and/or new information that may affect the appeal decision should also be submitted at this time.

 - Accommodate all or part of the original request

 - Find that no new information has been added and forward the appeal to the Academic Appeals Board (AAB) if the student wishes to pursue the appeals process further